sciZer0/7/v/README.md

 So, the whole value of Bitcoin as a blockchain — if compared to new, more advanced blockchains going to come — might be more about its unique (historical) status of the 1st cryptocurrency, meaning each of the Bitcoin tokens is much like a NFT.

-Already now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price — for example, more clean Bitcoins have a more price.
-Over time, this point might become even more clear to everyone — earlier Bitcoins might also have a more price.
+Already now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price — for example, more clean Bitcoins have more prices.
+Over time, this point might become even more clear to everyone — earlier Bitcoins might also have more prices.

 Probably, one Satoshi is much like one NFT — much like one NFT of a unique art collection.